Mortgage Amortization Calculator

 How Your Mortgage Gets Paid Down

 Mortgage amortization is the "mechanism" or formula that determines how your mortgage gets paid off over time.
 Unless you have any interest only mortgage, when you make a mortgage payment your payment is comprised of principal and interest.
 The principal component of your mortgage payment goes to paying down your mortgage balance while the interest component of your payment goes to the lender as payment for borrowing the money.
-Although your monthly payment does not change over the course of your mortgage, the split between principal and interest changes a little every month.
+Although your monthly payment does not change, the split between principal and interest changes a little every month.
 An amortization formula determines the split between principal and interest for each payment as well as the monthly payment that allows you to pay off your mortgage balance over the life of your loan.
 From the borrowers standpoint, you make the same monthly mortgage payment over the course of your mortgage while amortization ensures that your loan is paid in full with your final payment and the lender receives the interest due according to the terms of your loan.
+Use our Mortgage Amortization Calculator to understand how your loan balance gets paid off over the course of your mortgage.

 Your Mortgage Payment is Mostly Interest in the Beginning, Principal at the End